 Welcome to the Entrepreneurs info hub.
 On this page, which compliments the Entrepreneurs & Investors sector, you will find information around all the initiatives we run during the year, to support the Entrepreneurial ecosystem.
 From the bi-monthly Entrepreneurs Farrers 360 newsletter, to our podcast series “The Entrepreneur”; from our E&I brunches to Entrepreneurs Week, if you are a founder of a business, or someone who invests in fast growth businesses, or both, this page will be relevant to you and your business.

 Held every September, Entrepreneurs Week is our flagship event in the year – our annual celebration of the vital and positive impact entrepreneurs make to both society and the economy.
 It is, first and foremost, a celebration of the creativity and dynamism of our entrepreneurs, so we welcome entrepreneurs and founders of businesses from all sectors, whether you are taking your first steps as a start up or whether you have founded and sold many businesses.
-This year’s week was 100% virtual, highlighting the incredible innovation, resilience and leadership being shown by all who operate in the entrepreneurial ecosystem.
+Entrepreneurs Week 2020 was 100% virtual, highlighting the incredible innovation, resilience and leadership being shown by all who operate in the entrepreneurial ecosystem.

 Entrepreneurs at Farrer & Co